 It seems insane now, but my typical workday would go something like this:

-Working on a new TV station and task management system for TV Tools
+Working on a new TV station, software deployment tools and task management system for TV Tools

 Fixing random tech support issues at various customers for mcare